NASA’s next space telescope could have a liquid lens and be 100x larger than Webb

 For NASA, this means that any technology that allows them to create larger telescopes, without the hassle it currently takes to construct and assemble them, is pretty exciting.
 This is where liquid lenses come in.

-As NASA explains in its blog post announcing the latest experiments, liquids have tension: “an elastic-like force that holds them together at their surface.”
+As NASA explains in its blog post announcing the latest experiments, liquids have surface tension: “an elastic-like force that holds them together at their surface.”
 It’s this that keeps small droplets of water spherical here on Earth, at least until the force of gravity acting on them gets too much and they collapse under their own weight.

 In space, though, gravity isn’t as much of a problem.
 There’s almost no limit on the size a spherical droplet can be.
 (This causes certain toilet problems.)
 That’s why NASA wants to explore if it’s possible to make high-precision optics using liquids.